EVS-GIS/fct-qgis/docs/install.md

 On Linux, the default is `$(HOME)/.local/share/QGIS/QGIS3/profiles/default`.

-## Install Dependencies

-The recommended way to install dependencies is using  `pip`.
-`pip` is installed by default in recent versions of Python.

-    pip3 install -r requirements.txt

-## Building Cython Extensions
+### Building Cython Extensions

+Cython extensions are built when you install fct-qgis.

-You can build and install the Cython extension for Terrain Analysis algorithms with the following command :
+Alternatively, you can build and install the Cython extension for Terrain Analysis algorithms with the following command :

     make extensions